jylauril/peekabug/README.md

 }
 ```
 ---
-Prefer to output the code non-minified?
+Prefer to output the code non-beautified?
 No problem:

 ```sh
 peekabug --uglify vendor/jquery.min.js:16:1545